 Apache Reverse Proxy Configuration

-First, install Apache if not already present and enable the required proxy modules:
+Install Apache on Ubuntu if it is not already installed, then enable the proxy modules:

 sudo apt install apache2